jccazeaux/jacks/README.md

 Register a callback for an event on the request.

 Available events
-* open : when the xmlHttpRequest is opened
-* send : when the xmlHttpRequest is sent
 * timeout : when the request has been aborted due to a timeout
 * abort : when the request has been aborted
 * loadstart : XMLHttpRequest loadstart event